 Get Help Today.

 If you are accused of money laundering, your first step is to contact Attorney James Alston in Houston.
-Among the most respected criminal defense lawyers in Texas, you can be confident your defense will be in the hands of a true legal professional.
+Among the most respected criminal defense lawyers in Texas, you can be confident your defense will be in the hands of one of the best money laundering lawyers Houston has to offer.